bgreenlee/footle.org/_posts/2025-03-21-screensaver-spelunking.md

 ![Wallpaper Info Screenshot](/public/images/screensavers/screenshot.png)

 Sadly, I wouldn't be able to put this in the App Store because of Apple's sandboxing rules, but feel free to [download the binary](https://github.com/bgreenlee/WallpaperInfo/releases/latest) from my repo.

+It would be nice to have the description on the screensaver itself, like the AppleTV does it, but I don't think that's possible short of either editing the videos to add descriptions, or running your own version of the screensaver.
+But given that Apple could easily add this as a feature (please!), I didn't want to invest too much more time into this.
+I considered my itch scratched.